akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 Concatenate
 ___________

 This action concatenates at least two values into a single value.
-A space separates each source values.
+A space separates each source value.

 The possible source attribute types are:
  - text